-Medical Examiners Service
+Medical Examiners service

 The Medical Examiner service has been introduced in England and Wales to increase understanding and give peace of mind to families, as well as improve learning and patient safety by providing a review of care.

-Following regulations laid in Parliament in April 2024, the Death Certification Reforms come into force on 9th September 2024.
+Following regulations laid in Parliament in April 2024, the Death Certification Reforms come into force on 9 September 2024.
 From this date, all deaths in England and Wales will be independently reviewed, either by a coroner where they have a duty to investigate, or by a medical examiner.

 The medical examiner system has been designed to:

-- Provide bereaved families with greater transparency and opportunities to raise concerns
+- Provide bereaved families with greater transparency and opportunities to raise concerns.

 - Improve the quality and accuracy of medical certification of cause of death.